Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Introduction

 In this article, we evaluate the evolution of the Wigner function of the highly occupied and weakly coupled Yang-Mills fields with initial conditions mimicking the glasma in the semiclassical approximation, and analyze its thermalization in terms of the HW entropy that is obtained from the evaluated Wigner function.
+The semiclassical approximation method adopted here is essentially the same as the so-called classical statistical approximation ~\cite{InstabilityCYM2006_3,InstabilityCYM2012FG,PressureEG2013,Berges2014_1,Berges2014_2,BergesCSS2014,Tsukiji2018} in the sense that the initial conditions are sampled by Monte Carlo method and the classical equations of motion are solved.
 Our simulation is performed in the $\tau-\eta$ coordinate system, which represents a system expanding along the beam axis at the speed of light.
 In Refs.~\cite{Tsukiji2016,Tsukiji2018}, the authors numerically showed that the HW entropy does grow definitely by the classical dynamics of the Yang-Mills field, and that the growth rate of the HW entropy is related to the intrinsic dynamics of the Yang-Mills theory, such as the chaoticity and instabilities.
 It should be noted, however, that the previous studies were only made in a static geometry with a focus on the thermalization by the intrinsic dynamics of the Yang-Mills field.
 Thus it would be intriguing to examine whether their findings are robust enough that they persist in an expanding geometry.
 The present work is an extension of the previous analysis to the expanding system with some technical improvements: We give an improved definition of the HW entropy in field theories that resolves two problems left unsolved in Refs.~\cite{Tsukiji2016,Tsukiji2018}, over-counting gauge degrees of freedom and an ambiguity in choice of smearing parameters.
 Another important development in this article is the evaluation of the particle number and its relevance to the entropy production.
 The initial condition given as the glasma-like one with quantum fluctuations may be described as the coherent state.
 Then the deviation from the coherent state is realized in the subsequent time evolution.
 We give an operator representation of the particle number created due to this deviation, and investigate the relation of the entropy and particle number production.
 Moreover we provide a theoretical basis of the numerical method for a precise evaluation of the HW entropy by the test particle method, which was proposed in Refs.~\cite{Tsukiji2016}.

 This article is organized as follows.
 In Sec.~\ref{Sec:Theory}, we introduce the semiclassical description of the real-time evolution of quantum systems based on the Wigner function, and give the definition of the HW entropy, using a simple example: one-dimensional quantum mechanics.
 In Sec.~\ref{Sec:Scalar}, we show how to numerically evaluate the HW entropy of a semiclassical field, using the scalar theory in the Minkowski spacetime.
 In Sec.~\ref{Sec:YM}, we investigate the dynamical production of the HW entropy in the semiclassical evolution of the $SU(2)$ Yang-Mills field in the expanding geometry.
 We also study other observables, pressure and particle number, and discuss the relation between the HW entropy and them.
 In Sec.~\ref{Sec:Summary}, we summarize this article.